Armoring up for Election Day tomorrow, the impending social media warfare, the inevitable lockdown, and of course the ever-present COVID.

 Take a listen to Sir Ken Robinson and see what you think.
 He was a lovely man who, sadly, passed away this past summer.

 Oh, and by the way, the story about the little girl drawing God in this video reminds me so much of something Ella would’ve said when she was little. 🙂

 And this is just so wonderful.
-There are only five episodes but you will be craving more.
+There are only five episodes, but you will crave more.
 A lovely series to follow several Australian adults who have Autism find love.
-Mike and I fell in love with all of the people in this series but we have our favorites (Maddi, Chloe, and Mark are ours).
+Mike and I fell in love with all the people in this series, but we have our favorites (Maddi, Chloe, and Mark are ours).

 This song seemed fitting for this month.

 I found this song on Spotify (where else) back in September.
 It’s very soothing, something we need right now.

 I also found this song on Spotify and I love the backstory on how it became a song:

 Head here for the backstory.

 Remember Ani from last month?
 Give her a listen and like her channel and share the hell out of it because making her famous in 2021 is my goal.

 I want to address this (especially online thieves of joy, which is what she was referring to) because if a celebrity with unlimited income and the best therapists money can buy is affected by this?
 Think about what this is doing to children or to teenagers who are just getting social media for the first time.